 At JMReid Group, we believe the learner is often behaving, acting and making decisions that are generally good.
 Therefore, our challenge is typically not to move from bad to good – but from good to great.
 To help leaders see what is possible, in both themselves and their organizations.
-We have partnered with Wise Advocate Enterprises, the leading thinkers on what it leaders can do to be more conscious of the decisions they are making, in order to have a transformational impact in this regard.
+We have partnered with Wise Advocate Enterprises, the leading experts on what leaders can do to be more conscious of the decisions make every day, in order to have a transformational impact.

 Kick It Up a Notch

 Wise Advocate Enterprises shows us there are different levels of leadership, each equally important and linking to a different pattern of mental activity.
 Low Ground Leadership is transactional, enabling you to make deals, solve immediate problems and please people.
 High Ground Leadership is transformational, enabling you to challenge existing ways of thinking and accomplish things that others consider impossible – galvanizing people around the organization to do the same.

 A great leader balances at the center of both Low Ground and High Ground – it’s sort of like that mid-point in the game of limbo where you’re not breezing your way under the bar nor are you throwing your back out trying to make your ears parallel to your ankles!
 When you find balance, you are moving by choice between expedience (solving problems) and strategy (making a better world).

 A leader who leverages their inner voice, what we call their “Wise Advocate,” makes consistently better decisions that will set them and their organization apart from others.
 We all possess an inner voice as it represents our best self.

 If diving deep into your brain for cognitive insights seems a little daunting, we have resources to help you break it down.
 We can share ideas and practices associated with the inner voice of strategic leadership.
 The partnership between JMReid Group and Wise Advocate Enterprises provides cutting-edge content along with support for those who use it for strategic advantage.